nicklashansen/dreamer4/README.md

 ![Web interface](assets/4.gif)

 We provide a simple web interface for interaction with the trained world model.
-The web serve runs locally on your machine and requires a CUDA-enabled GPU with at least 2 GB memory.
+The web server runs locally on your machine and requires a CUDA-enabled GPU with at least 2 GB memory.
 Before starting the web server, verify that all paths in `interactive.py` point to valid directories and checkpoints.
 You can download our provided checkpoints from [HuggingFace](https://huggingface.co/nicklashansen/dreamer4/tree/main) or train your own.
 To start the web server, run the following command:

 ```
 python interactive.py